 Although the bus is the most popular means of transportation, there are still some challenges with using it.
 One of the main difficulties for clients is the walking distance from the bus stop to their houses.
 If the stop is not in a convenient location in relation to their house, people who have trouble walking long distances are not able to take the bus.
 This goes for the proximity of a bus stop to their jobs as well.
 For example, many New Americans work for Sodexo, the company that manages The University of Vermont’s dining halls.
 Typically, the Sodexo employees take the bus from downtown to the stop on Main St. by the Living and Learning complex.
 For those who work on Redstone campus, the half-mile walk to the dining hall can be difficult, especially if they aren’t confident walkers.
 Either way, it’s not ideal during the coldest months of winter.

-Bus times are also limited, so for her clients that work the night shift, it’s difficult to get to work on time.
+Bus times are also limited, so for her clients working the night shift, it’s difficult to get to work on time.
 When a client can’t get to their place of work on time, that affects the way you’re their employer views them.
 In some cases, she says, they could be fired for being late, which in turn affects their income.
 Their livelihood relies on them being able to get from point A to point B, and there are many instances where clients haven’t been able to do that.

 Green Mountain Transit (GMT) is a good service, and because they’re experts in their field, they should figure out how to improve what already exists by adding a necessary lens of diversity and communications training.
 It would be great if the bus drivers could take a crash course lesson in how to communicate with New American passengers, even if it’s just a hello.
 If service providers made an effort to consider their culture, it might make their integration smoother; it really takes a community to make everyone feel welcome.
 If GMT hired more diverse bus drivers from the New American community, it might help to bridge some of those barriers and would be helpful for folks to see a familiar face.
 Lastly, there’s a perception by many people throughout the U.S. and in Burlington who think that the bus is only for poverty-stricken people, but if GMT campaigned and raised their profile just a little bit, we might have more people consider public transit as a viable way to get around.
 If other community members decided to ditch their cars on their commute, New Americans would feel more welcomed and included.
 We all have a lot more work to do to shift the meaning of public transit in Vermont.
 Vermonters of all backgrounds can normalize using the bus system, as they do elsewhere, and shift the focus away from cars.